vickraj/vickraj.github.io/ReadMe.md

 ## Version 1.0

 ## TODO
-* Small CSS fixes
-** Fix the weird pixel problem between the About Me and Projects section.
+* Fix the weird pixel problem between the About Me and Projects section.
-** Fix and make the images in the Contact section scalable to screen size.
+* Fix and make the images in the Contact section scalable to screen size.

-** Make the NavBar scalable to screen size.
+* Make the NavBar scalable to screen size.